A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Adversarial Malware Evasion Attacks

 {\bf Grosse Attack}.
 This attack was introduced by Grosse et al. \cite{grosse2017adversarial} in the context of malware detection.
 The attack considers sensitive features, namely the features have large positive gradients as far as the softmax output is concerned.
 The attack is to manipulate the absence of a feature (e.g., not making a certain API call) into the presence of the feature (i.e., making the API call), while preserving their malicious functionalities.
 These sensitive features can be identified by leveraging the gradients of the \emph{softmax} output of a malware example with respect to the input.

 {\bf BGA Attack} and \textbf{BCA Attack}.
-In the context of malware detection, Al-Dujaili et al. \cite{al2018adversarial} proposed two separate methods, dubbed BGA and BCA, for solving Eq. \eqref{non_tar} when manipulating malware examples in binary encoded feature representation.
+In the context of malware detection, Al-Dujaili et al. \cite{al2018adversarial} proposed two separate methods, dubbed BGA and BCA, aiming to solve:

+In addition, the authors considered malware examples in the binary space and restricted $\mathcal{M}_\mathbf{x}$ to API calls addition.
 Both attack methods iterate multiple steps.
-In each iteration, BGA increases the feature value from `0' to `1' if corresponding partial derivative of the loss function with respect to the input is greater than or equal to the gradient's $\ell_2$ norm divided by ${1}/{\sqrt{dim}}$, where $dim$ is the input dimension.
+In each iteration, BGA increases the feature value from `0' to `1' if the corresponding partial derivative of the loss function with respect to the input is greater than or equal to the gradient's $\ell_2$ norm divided by $\sqrt{dim}$, where $dim$ is the input dimension.
 In contrast, BCA flips `0' to `1' for a component at the iteration corresponding to the maximum gradient of the loss function with respect to the input.
-In order to preserve malware examples' malicious functionalities, both attack methods insert API calls into malware examples in the manipulation process.

-{\bf PGD Attack}.
-PGD \cite{madry2017towards} was introduced as a method for solving Eq. \eqref{non_tar} in the context of image classification.
-This method is an iterative procedure to find perturbations via

-where $\alpha>0$ is the step size, $\triangledown_{\delta_\mathbf{x}}$ indicates the derivative of the loss function $L(\mathbf{F}(\mathbf{x} + \delta^i_\mathbf{x}), y)$ with respect to $\delta_\mathbf{x}$, and $\Proj$ projects perturbations into a feasible domain (e.g., $\ell_\infty$ norm ball).
-In practice, the gradients may be very small, causing a performance concern.
-This motivated researchers to ``normalize'' the gradients in a direction of interest, such as the $\ell_\infty$ norm, $\ell_2$ norm, or $\ell_1$ norm \cite{DBLP:journals/corr/KurakinGB16a}.
-For each norm, the steepest direction is leveraged to calculate perturbations \cite{adv-rob:theoryandpratice}.
-For example, the $\ell_\infty$ norm case is a fine-grained FGSM attack that performs FGSM in multiple steps with step size $\alpha~(\alpha<\varepsilon)$ in the context of FGSM.
-For a sparse attack (in the $\ell_1$ norm), the steepest direction corresponds to the coordinate with the maximum absolute gradient value.

-We propose adapting all of the three kinds of attacks, namely PGD constrained by a norm ball of $\ell_1$, $\ell_2$ or $\ell_\infty$, into the context of adversarial malware detection, these three variant attacks are respectively dubbed PGD-$\ell_1$, PGD-$\ell_2$ and PGD-$\ell_\infty$.
-In reality, the attacker does not have to project perturbations into the $\ell_p$ norm ball, which suggests us to use Adam \cite{kingmaB14} to solve Eq. \eqref{non_tar} when waging an attack, leading to a new variant of the attack, dubbed PGD-Adam.
-We further propose letting $\Proj(\cdot)$ project perturbed examples into the domain $[0,1]^{dim}$ where $dim$ is the input dimension, and propose mapping perturbed examples into $\mathcal{M}$ via a rounding operator after the last iteration.

-{\bf EAD.} This attack was introduced in the context of image classification \cite{chen2018ead}, attempting to generate an adversarial example by making small manipulations to non-adversarial examples.
-Given $(\mathbf{x}, y)$, instead of using Eq. \eqref{non_tar} to guide the attack, the attack instead uses the following loss function that incorporates the elastic-net regularization, namely